cristiano-afonso-da-silva/post-generation/SETUP_COMPLETE.md

 4. You'll be automatically signed in and redirected

 ### 6. Use the App
-- Generate carousel posts as before
+- Generate note posts as before
 - Your email appears in the top-right corner
 - Click "Sign Out" to log out